Employer's liability personal injury claims

 What if my employer has gone bankrupt?

 As long as your employer was insured at the time of the incident, the worker compensation insurance policy will still cover a compensation claim, even if they are no longer in business.
+In some instances employers must pay an excess, i.e. the first part of any claim to a specified amount.
+If your employer has gone bankrupt this amount would be unlikely to be paid.

-What happens if I am injured?
+What happens if I am injured at work?

 Why should I claim?

 Your employer cannot dismiss you for making a claim, so there is no need to worry about losing your job should you be able to return to work.
+If you are facing problems at work due to your compensation claim, speak to our employment lawyers.

 For expert advice on accident at work compensation claims or to speak to an expert about employer liability contact the specialist accident at work compensation claim solicitors at Stephensons on 0203 816 0065.
 We’re here to help and your best interests are at the heart of everything we do.